-At HTSI, our aim is to be the one-stop shop for all things volunteering in the inner Moray Firth.
-Whether you are new to volunteering or have volunteered before, whether your organisation works with volunteers or is just thinking about it, we aim to support you in the following ways.
+At HTSI, our aim is to be the one-stop shop for all things volunteering in the Inner Moray Firth.

 What we do:

 HTSI can help your organisation recruit volunteers.
-Get in touch and let us know about your opportunities and we can advertise them for you on our website, our social media pages and through The Volunteer Scotland website.
-Download the following forms and return them, or simply get in touch and do it over the phone.
-Email us your volunteering opportunities.
+Get in touch and let us know about your opportunities and we help you advertise them for on our Aye Volunteer website, our social media pages and through The Volunteer Scotland website.

 Getting into Volunteering